Lut-Lat-Aung/Lut-Lat-Aung/README.md

 <br/>

 ### About me:
-- 😄 Fun fact: I'm a hard to know guy
+- 😄 Fun fact: I like sprinting and running early in the morning.
 - 🔭 I’m looking to collaborate on commercial projects and startups
-- 📫 How to reach me: [Email](lutlataung03@gmail.com)
+- 📫 How to reach me: [Email](alexay.lutlataung@gmail.com)
-- 💬 Ask me about `Emotional Stuff`
+- 💬 Ask me about `My workout plan`

 ![Profile Views](https://komarev.com/ghpvc/?username=Lut-Lat-Aung&color=blue)